 What is Employee Engagement?

-In simple words, Employee Engagement is a concept that states the emotional connection of an employee towards their organization.
-It helps in understanding the terms that motivate an employee to perform their best and provide good results to an organization.
+Thus, to some degree employee engagement is also about the emotional connection an employee has with their organization.
+It helps in understanding what motivates an employee to perform their best and provide good results to the organization.

-A company that provides a safe space for its employees with plentiful growth opportunities with no partiality has higher employee engagement than those who lack the above-mentioned terms.
+A company that provides a fair, safe space for its employees with plentiful growth opportunities has higher employee engagement than those who lack the above-mentioned terms.

 Organizations that are well-invested in their employees help their growth throughout their careers.
-Besides, employees start trusting their employers due to this and thus remain loyal to the company.
+This leads to a more loyal and trusting workforce.

 However, it’s important to change employee engagement strategies with changing generations, as each era requires different things to stay committed to an organization.

-12 Best Employee Engagement Strategies & Tactics for 2022
+12 Best Employee Engagement Strategies and Tactics for 2022

 Below are 12 effective employee engagement strategies you should be using in 2022: